oceanprotocol-archive/OEPs/14/README.md

 #### Orchestration Layer

 The AGENT node will be in charge of manage the Assets retirement.
-Assets MUST be updated in Ocean DB and retired from the Decentralized VM.
+If Ocean DB is enabled, Assets MUST be updated in Ocean DB and retired from the Decentralized VM.

-This method MUST uses the CACHE system in order to maintain the consistency between the Decentralized VM and Ocean DB.

 Before to proceed to any data modification, it's necessary to validate if the address requesting to retire an Asset has privileges to do it.
 The Access Control component is in charge of this validation.